MohamedSabith97/Functional-Doc_HRM/New_Format.md

      - Completed Request is moved to Completed Stage, After the Vacation Return process is completed.
 And use this data for Tracking the status of the request.

+     - And Employee is Lefted or Escaped, then Settlement process will start for this category.

 | [Home](#human-resource-management) | [Main](#leave-management) | [Back](#vacation-return) |